Below is an extract from it. Do follow the link above and read the whole thing. Fascinating stuff.

 Many good players have paced the fairways at Broome Manor – or Broome as it gets called.

 A well-known name in the golfing world is that of Swindon born David Howell.
 Continuing to shine, David fine-tuned his game at Broome Manor.
 A six times winner in Europe he still is in the worlds top 130….with power to add hopefully when he returns from injury.
 David’s achievements with the niblick have been recognised at the club with an annual Pro-Am in his name.
 Here he is action.
 Oh and it’s in the rough … ! 😉

 The driving range at Broome was opened by none other than Ian Woosnam – and to throw in a bit of history, the Old Broome Farmhouse still stands – a remnant of the 1000 year old manor.’

-The train now standing … is the Locomotive Broome Manor built in Swindon in 1938
+The train now standing … the Locomotive Broome Manor built in Swindon in 1938

-‘In filthy condition ex GWR 1938 built 7805 Broome Manor is parked at the back of Tyseley shed.
+‘In filthy condition ex GWR 1938 built 7805 Broome Manor lies parked at the back of Tyseley shed.

 Although the back of Tyseley this and a parallel line extended to the main Warwick Rd in Birmingham affording a view of several locomotives that were in steam without the need to trespass.
 The shed had two turntables and these overflow lines were an extension from them.
 7805 had certainly visited the coal drop before being stabled here.’

-Says Lee: ‘This is a negative that I found in an old envelope, I think it was given to me in around 1969.’
+Says Lee: ‘This is a negative that I found in an old envelope, I think someone gave it to me in around 1969.’